What is Git?

-Git, as a word, is an alternation of the word get, which itself was shortened from beget.
+Git, as a word, is an alteration of the word get, which itself was shortened from beget.
 The implicit reference is to illegitimate offspring, and the term is roughly synonymous with twit, dolt, moron or idiot.
 Within the open source community, the significance of the name choice varies.
+The readme file in the Git source code on GitHub states this about the name:

 The name "git" was given by Linus Torvalds when he wrote the very first version.
 He described the tool as "the stupid content tracker" and the name as (depending on your mood):